chudzikr/Springboard_Capstone1/README.md

 Rob Chudzik
 3/20/18

-<span style="color:red">NOTE:</span>  Data files have been removed, as they are proprietary information.
+**NOTE:**  Data files have been removed, as they are proprietary information.
 If you require the data for project review purposes, please email Rob.

 ### Problem Statement